leyfall/coding_journey/DAYS.md

 - HELLO, DUPEEEEEEEEEEEE
 - sorry I mean bruh I've been pre occccupied in this dayssssssss and I dont know such thinggggg..
 - I dont know and thats okay

+Day 119 - 04.21.26

+- MY GOD THE AI DIGITAL PRODCUCT IS SOOO CLOSE...